isaacnmm/pestpolicy-hugo2XX/content/posts/how-big-are-fleas/index.md

 - Thus, the abdomen segments will continue expanding and make the fleas' abdomen to become longer.

-When the flea is well fed, you can inspect its last segment and see the [flea's sensilium](https://livestockvetento.tamu. edu/insectspests/fleas/) (senses the bug's host) and also the genitals. - Fleas have a[lifecycle](https://pestpolicy.com/flea-life-cycle/)that lasts about 2-3 months but these bugs could live for even 1.
+When the flea is well fed, you can inspect its last segment and see the [flea's sensilium](https://livestockvetento.tamu.edu/insectspests/fleas/)(senses the bug's host) and also the genitals. - Fleas have a[lifecycle](https://pestpolicy.com/flea-life-cycle/)thatlasts about 2-3 months but these bugs could live for even 1.
 5 years in different localities (varied humidity and temperature), and the presence of host blood.

 ###  3. Fleas'Thorax